-While LinkedIn Groups still get the most attention for online, professional networking, there is a breaking revolution away from the giant to sites that:
+While LinkedIn Groups still get the most attention for online, professional networking, there is a breaking revolution away from the social media giant to alternatives to LinkedIn that:

 - People visit more often.

 You can now find networks full of the people you want to reach, connect with, learn from, hire, work for, etc. without ever logging into LinkedIn.

 As an example, I visit Facebook several times daily to keep up with friends, family, and, increasingly, my professional networks.
 I belong to three private groups, one for resume writers, and two for recruiters.